Gaurav159p/Fact_check_SYS/README.md

 🧪 How It Works

 User uploads a PDF or enters text manually
 Text is extracted (for PDFs)
 Content is sent to the AI engine
 AI evaluates the claim against verified sources
 The system returns:
 Truth Score
 Verdict
 Explanation
 Evidence summary

-(Saving and bookmarking will be added in future updates.)

 🛠️ Running the Project Locally
 # Clone the repository